LogFlames/DD2391-project/README.md

 If we are on a different network things become a bit more complicated.
 We have to guess both values.
 The transaction ID is a 16-bit number, and the port number is also a 16-bit number.
 The port number was usually a fixed port on older DNS server, but is being randomized for modern systems for security, similar to ASLR.
 To make the attack easier for our demonstration we set a fixed port number (see [named.conf.options:L8](https://github.com/LogFlames/DD2391-project/blob/6cbb1abdb9bbd189f7668d947fa74f0259bc636b/dns_cache_poisoning/dns_server/named.conf.options#L8)), however the same brute-forcing can be applied to the port as well as the transaction ID, it will just take longer.
 The transaction ID is being brute-forced.
 We wrote a C script ([flood.c](dns_cache_poisoning/attack/flood.c)) to efficiently generate and send UDP packets.
 Since the real server usually responds in a couple of milliseconds, the attack succedes if the transaction ID is lower (tested earlier in our attack script).
 The script must also generate manuall UDP packets to be able to pretend they originate from the IP that the DNS server expects (9.9.9.9 in our case).

 Additionally, for the DNS cache poisoning to work we must disable DNSSEC.
-DNSSEC is a security extension formalized in 2004 (RFC3833), which add signatures to ensure only valid DNS responses are considered.
+DNSSEC is a security extension formalized in 2004 (RFC3833), which adds signatures to ensure only valid DNS responses are considered.
 There are however many DNS server today which do not use DNSSEC.

 There are other ways to get a MitM attack.
 Two prominent alternatives are ARP spoofing and DHCP spoofing, both done on local networks.